-Crisp, crunchy leaves are a goldmine for your garden.
+Crisp, crunchy fall leaves are a goldmine for your garden.
 Instead of bagging and dumping them at the curb, use shredded or composted leaves to improve soil and protect plants over winter.
 Your flowers, shrubs and trees will thank you.

 Make Free Mulch: